Legal professions - Netherlands

 - Judges in the courts of appeal hear cases with a panel of three, except where such a case can be heard by one judge.
-The rules are laid down in the Act (Act on the Judiciary).
+The rules for this are laid down in the Law (Judicial Organisation Act).

 - The Supreme Court hears every case with five judges.

-The Council is responsible for the rules governing the profession.
+The Council for the Judiciary is responsible for the rules governing the profession.

-More information can be found on the generally accessible case law website in the Netherlands.
+More information can be found on the publicly available judicial website in the Netherlands.

 Organisation of the legal professions

-The Bar of the Netherlands (the Association) is the public-law professional body of all the lawyers in the Netherlands.
+The Dutch Bar Association ( the Orde) is the public law professional body of all lawyers in the Netherlands.
 The statutorily-regulated core activity of the Bar is to oversee the quality of services by advocates.
-Such quality shall be ensured, inter alia, by:
+That quality shall be ensured, inter alia, by:

-- Extensive training programme for the legal profession
+- Comprehensive training programme for the legal profession

-- Drafting of regulations and other binding rules for lawyers
+- Drafting regulations and other binding rules for lawyers

 - Disciplinary proceedings